 all year except Christmas/New Year, last 2 weeks Jan.

-small lounge, breakfast room, free Wi-Fi, in-room TV (Freeview), garden, dinner for guests by prior arrangement, unsuitable for disabled.
+small lounge and bar, breakfast room, free Wi-Fi, in-room TV (Freeview), garden, unsuitable for disabled.

 not under 7.

 per room B&B £125–£140.